Exhibition in Arlesheim, 2013

 Reason enough, following the listing of the Sardona Tectonic Arena as a UNESCO World Heritage Area in 2008, and 200 years after Escher's painting, to revisit the scene and portray it again.

-The northernmost bastion of the Swiss Alps, a limestone massiv with rugged cliffs and deep-cut valleys, is all the more impressive in contrast to the surrounding hills and farmland of Appenzell.
+The northernmost bastion of the Swiss Alps, a limestone massiv with rugged cliffs and deep-cut valleys, is all the more impressive by contrast with the surrounding hills and farmland of Appenzell.

 In its outlying position, well visible from afar, the Alpstein group, with Säntis, Altmann and the Wildhauser Schafberg, is a popular hiking area offering outstanding views of the underlying geological structure.